 Why do I need good fats?

 Good fats are absolutely essential for human health.
 They provide the building blocks for many important hormones and structures in the human body.
-Omega-3 fatty acids, for example, are the building blocks of anti-inflammatory hormones.
+Omega-3 fatty acids are a great example of a healthy fat, as they are the building blocks of anti-inflammatory hormones.

 Why should I avoid bad fats?